Shawn Abner: Professional career

-Abner never played a big league game for the Mets.
-After moving slowly through the minor league system, he was traded after the 1986 season to the San Diego Padres as part of an eight-player swap that sent Kevin Mitchell west in exchange for Kevin McReynolds.
-He made his debut on September 8, 1987 in a loss to the Braves.
+On December 11, 1986, the Mets traded Abner, Kevin Mitchell, Stan Jefferson, Kevin Armstrong, and Kevin Brown to the San Diego Padres for Kevin McReynolds, Gene Walter, and Adam Ging.
+Abner made his debut on September 8, 1987, in a loss to the Braves.
 Abner entered in the top of the eighth inning as a pinch hitter for Lance McCullers and flied out to center field in his first major league at bat.

 The light-hitting Abner played sparingly over the next five seasons for San Diego, used mostly as a reserve outfielder.
 He was traded to the California Angels in 1991 and signed by the Chicago White Sox in 1992.
 His season with the White Sox was probably his best, as he attained a .279 batting average over 97 games.

 Abner injured his knee the following season playing basketball before a Triple-A game for the Omaha Royals, and never played in the majors again.
 While playing in MLB, Abner stood at 6 ft 1 in and weighed 190 lb.
 He batted and threw right-handed.
 In 392 career games, Abner had a batting average of .227 with 191 hits, 11 home runs, and 71 runs batted in.
 Abner is widely-considered a draft bust.

 Personal life

 Abner married his high-school sweetheart Kris in October 1987 at A Little White Wedding Chapel in Las Vegas.
 During the MLB off-season, Abner enjoyed playing blackjack in casinos in Las Vegas.
-His son Seth "Scump" Abner is a professional Call of Duty player.
+His son Seth "Scump" Abner is a former professional Call of Duty player.

-On August 28, 2019, Shawn was charged with animal cruelty for leaving his 14 year old husky alone at home, for over a month, resulting in the dog's death.
-Shawn failed to ask anyone to care for the dog while he was away.
+On August 28, 2019, Abner was charged with animal cruelty for leaving his 14 year old husky alone at home, for over a month, resulting in the dog's death.
+Abner failed to ask anyone to care for the dog while he was away.
 He pleaded guilty to felony aggravated animal cruelty and was sentenced in January 2020 to 4.5–23 months in prison.